hubersonmathurin/arcadepad/README.md

 # Arcadepad
 Arcadepad is a 6 key retro-themed macropad.
-It comes with a rotary encoder, an OLED display, and utilizes kmk firmware
+It comes with a rotary encoder, an OLED display, and utilizes kmk firmware.
+The attached program allows switching through 3 layers, for a total of 18 commonly used 3d and 2d commands

 This design was inspired by HackClub's HackPad tutorial
 ## Cad Model: Fusion 360